 5. Monitor their daytime naps

 As the baby grows, the number of hours of sleep they need reduces.
 Frequent and long naps during the day can affect their sleep at night.
-Keep track of their daytime nap times and try to gradually minimize the overall nap time during the day.
+Keep track of your baby’s sleep needs by monitoring their daytime nap times and try to gradually minimize the overall nap time during the day.
 This might help your baby sleep for a longer duration without waking up in between.

 6. Create a soothing ambiance

-Tweak the baby’s environment when it is bedtime.
+Tweak the baby’s environment when it is bedtime and avoid sleep interruptions.
 Dim the lights, put on soothing music, or turn on your white noise machine to create a conducive environment for your baby to enter ‘sleep mode.’
 Soon, your baby will start associating this particular environment with sleep time, making it easy for you to put them to sleep.

 7. Avoid holding your baby